-(i) Whether qualified institutional investors that acquire invested business equity and qualified institutional investors that have invested business equity (hereinafter collectively referred to as "qualified institutional equity investors" in (ii)) have become an investment limited partnership existing only in name or an investment limited partnership formed without going through the procedures required under the FIEA.
+(i) Whether QIIs that acquire invested business equity and QIIs that have invested business equity

+(hereinafter collectively referred to as "QII with Invested Equity" in (1) below) have become an investment limited partnership existing only in name or an investment limited partnership, through which offerings or investments are conducted without going through the procedures required under the FIEA (cases where a person who is not registered as a financial instruments business, etc. or notified as an Operator of SPBQII conducts offerings or investments).